spalmerg/Language_Identification/README.md

 - For the zero-frequency adjustments for Good Turing, for unigrams I used the value of 1 (meaning that only 1 value is not seen in the training corpus), which follows assumptions used to derive Good Turing.
 For bigram zero frequency adjustments, for unseen bigrams, I used #(unigrams-squared) - #(seen bigrams)

 Compare your output file with the solution file provided in the Assignment2 folder (LangId.sol).
 How many times was your program correct?
-- My program had 100% efficiency
+- My program had 100% accuracy

 Which of the language models at Question#1, Question#2, and Question#3 is the best?
 - Each model has its own advantages and disadvantages.
 Looking at accuracy, alone, the model in Question 3 performs the best.
 With these datasets, Good Turing effectively shifted probabilities to evaluate the language in the test sentences.